 Reenactors at Fort Clinch State Park

-FOR RESORTS GUESTS
+FOR RESORT GUESTS

 - For guests at The Ritz-Carlton, Amelia Island, the Ritz Kids program enriches the Amelia Island experience while allowing parents some time to reconnect.
 With a diverse collection of activities based on the four pillars of the program – water, land, environmental responsibility and culture – kids are swept away by everything from sand dunes and ancient forests, to recycling and sustainability, storytelling, art and even food.

-- If you're staying at on within Omni Amelia Island Plantation Resort, you have unparalleled access to some of the best parks on Amelia Island.
+- If you're staying at Omni Amelia Island Plantation Resort, you have unparalleled access to some of the best parks on Amelia Island.
 Aury Island continues the pirate ship theme with a nod to French swashbuckler of yore, Louis Aury.
 Head on your golf cart or bikes over A1A to the marsh side to Drummond Point Park, for gorgeous piers, an observation deck, a new playground ensconced in nature, and open fields for recreation.

 Views at Drummond Point Park (Omni Amelia Island Plantation Resort)